HackEUR24/Assignment-2-Fintech/README.md

 - Built with **ERC-1155** to support multiple carbon credit projects in one contract
 - Contract interactions handled via **Ethers.js**
 - Uses `wallet_switchEthereumChain` to prompt users to switch to Amoy
-- Frontend reads metadata locally but could be extended to pull from IPFS
+- Frontend reads metadata locally but production ready setup will include these on chain
 - Wallet and balance updates are handled after each on-chain transaction

 ---